 IOpipe uses their library to collect and send telemetry, and optionally offers the ability to retrieve logging data via AWS Cloudwatch.

 That being said, their approach of sending you data means that they have no potential max amount of data they can receive.
 The approach that IOpipe has taken, can be used with unlimited amount of invocations, assuming that their backend can handle the load.

-IOpipe’s approach also means that they can only support a few languages, currently they support Node, Python and Java.
+IOpipe’s approach also means that they can only support a few languages, currently they support Node, Python, Java and Go.

 Note: Given that all these tools are in continuous development, please let us know if any of this information is not up-to-date.

 Can't find what you're looking for?
 We'd love to help.
 Send us a message through the chat bubble or email us.